This Copycat McDonald’s Egg McMuffin Recipe Tastes Just Like the Real Thing

-Once you’ve mastered a classic Egg McMuffin, add your own twist.
+You can make your McMuffin gourmet, too.
 Use a slice of pepper jack cheese.
 Add a sprinkle of chopped chives or tarragon.
 Whisk the egg with chopped onions and diced green pepper before pouring it into the egg ring.
 Add a dash of hot sauce.
 The flavor combinations are endless!

 How do I make copycat McMuffins in advance?

 Toast the muffins while the eggs are cooking, and let the finished eggs cool before building the sandwiches.
 Wrap finished sandwiches individually in waxed paper, parchment, foil or plastic wrap before storing them in a freezer storage bag.
 Store in the freezer for 1-2 weeks.